MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide* --

-## Exercise
+### Remove the ssh rule from the security group

-Return to the security group in the dashboard and remove the ssh rule.
+Find the security group in the dashboard and remove the ssh rule.

 Now try to ssh into your virtual machine again.